gordonguthrie/belka-example/docs/index.md

 We registered application is

-The `belka` server does all the set up and invokes the callback function with a data structure callled a route.
+The `belka` server does all the set up and invokes the callback function with a data structure called a route.

 It has the following map: